-In keyword cannibalization based on my experience, the first thing to drop is organic keywords followed by organic traffic in 2-3 days.
-It’s a serious problem if not resolved right away as organic traffic will continue to drop at a certain level.
+In keyword cannibalization, based on my experience, the first thing to drop is organic keywords followed by organic traffic in 2-3 days.
+It’s a serious problem if not resolved immediately, as organic traffic will continue to drop at a certain level.

 How to Check Keyword Cannibalization?

-Before you optimize anything, make sure to confirm if your site is experiencing cannibalization.
+Before you optimize or deoptimize anything, make sure to confirm if your site is experiencing cannibalization.
 Here’s what you need to do:

 1. Check Cannibalization Through Ahrefs

-If your site has a lot of pages already and not new it will be easier to confirm.
+If your site has a lot of pages already and is not new, it will be easier to confirm.

 Time needed: 10 minutes.